 Four-step plan.
 First, open the new account and fund it with a small amount, $50 to $100.
 Second, move your direct deposit to the new account through your employer's payroll portal.
 Third, update auto-pay for rent, utilities, subscriptions, and any monthly debits.
 Fourth, after one full paycheck and bill cycle has run through the new account, close the old one in writing.

 Do not just leave the old account dormant.
 Some banks charge an inactivity fee after 6 to 12 months of no activity, which can quietly drain whatever balance you left behind.
+If a surprise charge already hit, our guide on how to get overdraft fees refunded walks through the exact ask.

 Other useful no-fee account features to look for